lawrenceuchenye/quiverpay/README.md

 **Pay bills with crypto.
 Backed by DePIN.
 Built on Base.**

-QuiverPay is a decentralized payment network (DePIN) that lets users pay real-world utility bills using stablecoins like USDC or DAI.
-Whether you're paying for electricity, water, or internet, you can do it directly from your crypto wallet — no conversion hassles, no middlemen.
+QuiverPay is a decentralized payment network (DePIN) that lets users pay real-world utility bills using stablecoins like USDC .
+Whether you're paying for electricity,or internet, you can do it directly from your crypto wallet — no conversion hassles, no middlemen.

 ---